rbundock/rbundock.github.io/_blog/why-you-should-outsource-your-mobile-app-development.md

+---
+layout: post
+title:  "Why you should outsource your mobile app development"
+---
 # Why you should outsource your mobile app development
 Six minefields you cannot ignore
 Mobile use is on the rise.
 So is the percentage of people who make purchases using their mobile devices.
 In fact, a recent survey suggested that 32% of UK smartphone users make monthly purchases on their cell phones.
 In order to take advantage of this growing market and open up a new revenue stream, businesses need to channel some of their budget and strategy into mobile app development.